 First and foremost, fit is about choices.
 Each day a child, no matter their age, makes many choices that impact their health and well-being.
 The lessons in this unit build awareness of the many moments each day when they can make a choice, then empowers them to make the best choice—the fit choice!
 Print and display the fit Posters to support healthy decision-making involving recharge, mood, food, and move.

-Share examples of choices you've seen students make at school and ask them to use the action cues you taught them to identify what types of healthy choices they made.
+Share examples of choices you've seen students make at school and ask them to classify them as recharge, mood, food, or move choices.

 Follow along with the slideshow as you continue the lesson.

 To use this with your students click here.